 If you had asked us several years ago, we would have said yes.
 However, a 2010 Illinois Supreme Court decision reversed the past $500,000 cap on non-economic damages for medical malpractice claims.

 Now, there’s no cap on non-economic damages like pain and suffering, scarring and disfigurement, reduced quality of life, loss of consortium, and more for medical malpractice claims.
 Of course, your claim should also cover your economic damages, which may include medical bills, lost wages, and others.

-How does the concept of informed consent apply to my case?
+How does the concept of informed consent apply to my claim?

 Informed consent means you agreed to a medical procedure or treatment after being informed by your doctor about the risks of that procedure.
-This can include anything from surgery to medications, and it can be grounds for a medical malpractice suit when doctors fail to inform you of the risks associated with a treatment, and you are injured as a result.
+This can include anything from surgery to medications.
+If your physician failed to inform you of risks, it can be grounds for a medical malpractice suit, as you did not give your informed consent prior to the procedure or treatment.

 Medical malpractice hurts countless Chicago residents every year, and each one of those victims deserves compensation for the suffering they’ve had to endure through no fault of their own.
 If you believe you are one of those victims, don’t hesitate to get in touch with Lane & Lane, LLC as soon as you can.

 To schedule a free consultation with a Chicago medical malpractice lawyer, fill out the form at the bottom of this page or give us a call directly at 312-332-1400.
 We’re ready to work for you as you seek the compensation you deserve.